Rethinking Functional Brain Connectome Analysis: Do Graph Deep Learning Models Help: Introduction

-Machine learning (ML) models have long been employed in functional brain connectome analysis, showing strong robustness and interpretability \modify{in linking brain connectivity to cognitive functions and neurological disorders} \cite{pos_neg3, pos_neg2, finn2015functional, shen2017using, cui2018effect, PERVAIZ2020116604, cmep}.
+Machine learning (ML) models have long been employed in functional brain connectome analysis, showing strong robustness and interpretability \cite{pos_neg3, pos_neg2, finn2015functional, shen2017using, cui2018effect, PERVAIZ2020116604, cmep}.
 These models use the correlation strength between ROIs as predictive features, without considering the underlying graph structure.
-Recently, graph deep learning (GDL) models like graph neural networks (GNNs) \cite{braingnn, braingb, ibgnn, fbnetgen, neurograph} and graph transformers (GTs) \cite{bnt, gated, community_bnt} have gained popularity in this field.
+As AI increasingly permeates healthcare and neuroscience, graph deep learning (GDL) models like graph neural networks (GNNs) \cite{braingnn, braingb, ibgnn, fbnetgen, neurograph} and graph transformers (GTs) \cite{bnt, gated, community_bnt} have recently gained popularity in this field.
 They explicitly model brain networks as graphs, aggregating messages among nodes (ROIs) along edges (functional connections) \cite{mpnn}.
-Among various node features, the connection profile---rows of the functional connection matrix---is the most common approach \cite{braingb, fbnetgen, bnt, ibgnn, braingnn, neurograph, gated, community_bnt, hypergraph}.
+Among various node features, the connection profile---rows of the functional connection matrix---is the most common choice \cite{braingb, fbnetgen, bnt, ibgnn, braingnn, neurograph, gated, community_bnt, hypergraph}.
 Despite significant efforts to develop GDL models for brain connectome analysis, there is unfortunately no rigorous study and clear understanding of the genuine effectiveness of these advanced models over classical ML models, particularly regarding their unique message aggregation mechanisms.

 In this work, we conduct a comprehensive evaluation of GDL against classical ML models, across four fMRI-based brain connectome datasets: ABIDE \cite{abide}, PNC \cite{pnc}, HCP \cite{hcp}, and ABCD \cite{abcd}.
 These datasets cover a diverse population and clinical prediction tasks, from demographic attributes to cognitive abilities and neurological disorders.
 The experimental results are surprising: (1) classical ML models, such as logistic regression and kernel ridge regression, along with simple multi-layer perceptrons (MLPs), often match or even exceed the predictive performance of more complex GDL models; and (2) the message aggregation mechanisms unique to GDL models and believed to be a key technical advantage, appear to have a consistent detrimental effect on prediction performance within the context of functional brain networks.
 These results challenge prevailing assumptions about the superiority of GDL methods in modeling brain connectome.